quarkgames/exredis_pool/README.md

 protocol in one-to-one fashion.
 The only difference is that you do not need to supply the number of keys or the "WEIGHTS" string as part of the query.

+### Note about pub/sub

+A `publish/2` command is supplied to publish messages to a channel.
+However, subscription to a channel is supposed to prohibt the client from sending additional commands.
+While this could be achieved by removing the process from the pool and spawning a new one (or just spawning a new one directly), the simplest solution for full-fledged publish functionality is to use the `eredis` client directly.